psi4/psi4/doc/sphinxman/source/scf.rst

 used to determine the radial extent of the each basis shell, and it is the COSX analogue to |scf__dft_basis_tolerance|.

-The |scf__incfock| keyword (defaults to ``true``) increases performance by constructing the Fock matrix from differences in the density matrix, which are more amenable to screening.
-This option is disabled by default because of potential SCF convergence issues, particularly when using diffuse basis functions.
 The |scf__cosx_overlap_fitting| keyword (defaults to ``true``) reduces numerical integration errors using the method described in [Izsak:2011:144105]_ and is always recommended.